wp-plugins/recent-facebook-posts/readme.txt

 1. Copy and paste your Facebook `App ID/API Key` and `App Secret` into the setting fields.
 1. Find the numeric Facebook ID of your public Facebook page using [this website](http://findmyfacebookid.com/).
 1. Copy paste the ID in the `Facebook Page ID` field.
-1. Test if fetching posts works by clicking the "Renew Facebook Posts" button.
 1. Add `[recent_facebook_posts]` to the page where you would like to show a list of recent Facebook posts or use the widget.

 = Extra notes =